Code-Institute-Submissions/Entrepreneur-Bookshelf/README.md

 - A "Get in Touch" link in the footer which readers can use to get in touch with the developer.
 The link points to the developer's email address.

-### 1.4 App Wireframes (TO DO) 💻📱
+### 1.4 App Wireframes 💻📱

-Below you will find the app's wireframes.
-These were generated using Balsamiq.
-There are two versions of the wireframes.
-Choose your option:

-- Wireframes for the <a href="https://drive.google.com/file/d/1bCmX4HrQt4wVbTsTArFjPO-Wf3a5Vp_f/view?usp=sharing" rel="noopener" target="_blank">desktop & mobile version in PDF</a>.
-- Wireframes for the <a href="https://drive.google.com/file/d/1sfSxslhGBw88hK4E2KWCFZT2NFAwRp1U/view?usp=sharing" rel="noopener" target="_blank">desktop & mobile version in Balsamiq</a>.
+As the project was developer inspired by the to-do list from the CI Full-Stack course, no wireframes were developed, as they design maintain most of the same structure.

+There are clear differences between the to-do mini-project and this one.
+However, the developer did not consider them to be sufficient on their own to require any wireframes.

 ### 1.5 Design Decisions 🎨 🖌